YBIGTA/AlphaChu/gym-alphachu/README.md

 # Gym-alphachu

-try to make default stucture of gym env.
+try to make default structure of gym env.

 According to official documentation of openai gym, mimic the default structures of environment.